zebradog/ofxSick/readme.md

 ## LMS1xx Library

 The basic interface protocol is implemented by Konrad Banachowicz' [LMS1xx library](https://github.com/konradb3/libLMS1xx/).
-Because the library uses sockets, it maybe not be possible to compile on non-POSIX systems like Windows.
+This library has been modified to use ofxNetwork for increased portability.

 Some major modifications have been made to the `LMS1xx::getData()` method in the LMS1xx library in order to support unusual packet fragmentation and unpredictable latency on OSX 10.8.